-While Texans have rebelled against the misuse of standardized testingthe answer from some in the Senate Is to put even more emphasis on that misuse by using it to facilitate the turnover of neighborhood schools to charter school chains with a proposal carrying a misleading name.
+While Texans have rebelled against the misuse of standardized testing the answer from some in the Senate Is to put even more emphasis on that misuse by using it to facilitate the turnover of neighborhood schools to charter school chains with a proposal carrying a misleading name.

-The "parent trigger" is yet another way for privatizing public education and actually reduces community control of our schools.
-And assigning ouncrease pay for all employees. campuses A-F ratings serves to further stigmatize struggling schools that need resources, not labels.
+The ""parent trigger" is yet another way for privatizing public education and actually reduces community control of our schools.
+And assigning our campuses A-F ratings serves to further stigmatize struggling schools that need resources, not labels.